[Singapore] Hawker food options from Casper and Kovan Chwee Kueh, Bendemeer Food Centre

 Anyway, that is the correct way a Cantonese stir-fry with braising sauce is supposed to be prepared.
 And we usually get this done properly in Penang, Ipoh, Kuala Lumpur, Bangkok or Hong Kong.

-Anyway, this was also the way the much-vaunted Casper prepared their hor fun dish, and I’m more than a tad disappointed.
+Anyway, this was also the way the much-vaunted Casper prepared their hor fun dish, and I was more than a tad disappointed.

 1. Sliced beef hor fun (S$5) also underwent the same treatment.
-The beef slices were marinated before cooking, giving the meat a dark-hue.
+The beef slices were marinated in soy sauce & other condiments before cooking, giving the meat a dark hue.
 Quite flavoursome.
 The dish also had a generous sprinkling of crisp-golden lardons, which added richness to the overall dish.
 I liked this one more than the seafood rendition above.
 But the use of gluggy, pre-cooked hor fun again detracted this dish away from achieving its full potential.

 BTW, whilst one is over there, don’t miss the very much under-rated Kovan Chwee Kueh, which I think could rival any of the other top chwee kueh spots in town, with its delicate-textured steamed rice pudding, and flavoursome sautéed chye por (sautéed pickled mustard vegetables) topping.
 Really enjoyed this tremendously.